 4 Supporting SoTL through communities

-At the OU, the Centre for STEM pedagogy,, provides a community to support SoTL practitioners in the Faculty of STEM (Figure 1).
+At the OU, the Centre for STEM pedagogy, eSTEeM [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] , provides a community to support SoTL practitioners in the Faculty of STEM (Figure 1).

 eSTEeM facilitates the pairing of mentor and mentee. eSTEeM approaches a mentor whose experience, background and skills match with the requirements of the SoTL inquiry for the proposed mentee and enquire about their interest in supporting the SoTL project.
 Once the mentor and mentee have been paired, eSTEeM recommends that they set up a mentoring agreement in the first meeting.
 This involves completing a form/template that includes aspects such as duration of the mentoring relationship, aim of the partnership, expected roles of the mentor and mentee, frequency and duration of meetings and modes of contact in-between meetings.
 The agreement ensures those involved are clear on how to progress the relationship, the boundaries governing it and how to act within those boundaries.